3450 Forestdale Drive, Burlington, NC

 Poor Oral Hygiene

 If you don’t brush and floss your teeth regularly, plaque and tartar can build up.
-Plaque is a sticky film of bacteria that can lead to tooth discoloration if it is not removed.
+Plaque is a sticky film of bacteria that can lead to tooth discoloration if you don’t remove it.
 As plaque hardens, it turns into tartar, making cleaning your teeth even more difficult.
 Plaque and tartar can cause your teeth to appear yellow and dull, leading to other oral health problems like cavities and gum disease.

 Brushing twice daily with fluoride toothpaste and flossing once daily can help remove plaque and prevent tartar buildup.
 Regular dental checkups will also help remove any tartar that may have developed, keeping your teeth looking bright.